 President Johnson and Congress do not see eye to eye

 Every time the House of Representatives tried to pass a new law regarding the Reconstruction of the South, Johnson vetoed it.
-For example he vetoed a bill that extended the lifespan of the Freedmen’s Bureau.
+For example, he vetoed a bill that extended the lifespan of the Freedmen’s Bureau.
 Lincoln had established the bureau as a temporary solution.
 Its job was to help the 4 million newly freed people (slavery had just been abolished) insert themselves into society.
-The bureau provided education, food rations, clothes, and helped the freed people get jobs.
+The bureau provided education, food rations, and clothes; and helped the freed people get jobs.

-The House too tried to veto the president’s moves.
-Although during the first years they weren’t able to get the majority of votes needed to veto his actions.
+The House, too, tried to veto the president’s moves.
+But during the first years, they were not able to get the majority of votes needed to veto his actions.

 The Executive and the Legislative outsmarting each other

-Congress knew he would try to dismiss Stanton, so in March 1867 they issued the Tenure of Office Act that stated that before removing a member of his cabinet the president had to get senatorial approval.
+Congress knew he would try to dismiss Stanton, so in March 1867, they issued the Tenure of Office Act.
+It stated that before removing a member of his cabinet, the president had to get senatorial approval.
 And while the Senate was not in session, the president could only suspend, not fire, a Cabinet member.

 Andrew Johnson’s last straw

 Johnson was now furious and stopped looking for a replacement that would please Congress.
 He considered he had the right to dismiss Stanton.

 Johnson named Brever Major General Lorenzo Thomas as the new Secretary of War.
 And he sent Thomas himself to tell Stanton that he had been replaced.
 Stanton arrested Thomas.
 He barricaded himself in his premises and sent word to Congress that Johnson was firing him, again.

 After a while, Stanton realized he had been played.
 Thomas’ arrest would end up in court -what Johnson wanted-, and the legality of the Tenure of Office Act would be questioned.
 So he freed Thomas.